National Museum of African Art: History

-In the late 1950's, American Foreign Service officer Warren M. Robbins purchased 32 pieces of African Art in an antique shops near Hamburg, Germany.
-In 1963 he founded the Center for Cross Cultural Communication, a non-profit educational institute and cultural center.
+In the late 1950s, American Foreign Service officer Warren M. Robbins purchased 32 pieces of African art in antique shops near Hamburg, Germany.
+In 1963, he founded the Center for Cross Cultural Communication, a non-profit educational institute and cultural center.
 In 1964, the Frederick Douglass House on Capitol Hill came on the market.
 Robbins put all of his savings down in cash for half of the purchase price and procured a mortgage for the rest.
 Money raised by the Center for Cross Cultural Communication enabled Robbins to found the Museum of African Art.

 The museum was formally founded in 1964 as the Museum of African Art, and its first show consisted of the collection and two outside pieces.
 Under Robbins's tenure, the museum focused on traditional African art and its educational mission to teach black cultural heritage.
-It also served as a convivial meeting place for individuals interested in American racial politics, in keeping with the 1960s and '70s Black Arts Movement effort to change American perceptions towards African cultures.
+It also served as a convivial meeting place for individuals interested in American racial politics, in keeping with the 1960s and 1970s Black Arts Movement effort to change American perceptions towards African cultures.
 Robbins referred to his museum as "an education department with a museum attached".
 By 1976, the African art museum had a 20-person staff, 6,000-object collection, and Robbins had visited Africa for the first time.

 To ensure the museum's longevity, Robbins lobbied the national legislature (Congress) to absorb his museum into the Smithsonian Institution, a federal group of museums and research centers.
 The House of Representatives approved this plan in 1978 with backing from Representatives John Brademas, Lindy Boggs, Ron Dellums, the Congressional Black Caucus, and former Vice President Hubert Humphrey.
 The Smithsonian directors adopted the museum the following year and began plans to move the collection from the townhouses into a proper museum.
 In 1981, the museum was renamed the National Museum of African Art.